What Is Integration Testing

 Don't wait too long with integration testing.
 Early feedback saves time and money.
 And don't stop at integration testing.
 Also run end-to-end tests and UI tests.

-Integration testing is an important part of software development.
+Integration testing is an important part of software engineering.
 It ensures that individual components interact correctly with each other and with external services.
 Just like in other types of testing, you can use black box or white box techniques to design integration tests.
 You also saw that you can work from the bottom up, take a top-down approach, or combine the two with the sandwich technique.
 You can replace unfinished components with stubs or drivers.

 Integration testing comes after unit testing and before end-to-end testing.
 Ideally, you'll automate your integration tests so that you can add it to your CI/CD pipeline.
 We mentioned some tools that you can use like Cucumber, Selenium, Appium, and Waldo.